whejy/myVault/README.md

 # myVault

 myVault is a convenient credential storage web application built with Django and React.js.
+Video demonstration [here](https://youtu.be/R0eoPqPGfpM).

 ## Features